jhudsl/Documentation_and_Usability/README.md

-# ITCR Documentation and Usability Course
+# Documentation and Usability Course

 This is a bookdown based course to cover the basics of creating documentation and tutorials to maximize the usability of ITCR tools.